StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/edit-a-notification.md

     The available notifiers depend on the selected trigger.

-9. Enter the required information for each selected notifier, following its respective instructions:
+9. Enter the required information for each selected notifier, following its specific configuration instructions:

     * [*EmailerToUser*](notifiers/email-to-users.md)
     * [*EmailerToAddr*](notifiers/email-to-addr.md)